EViasValdez/EViasValdez/README.md

 - Hi, I’m Eduardo Viñas Valdez, currently learning Software Engineering.
 - Some of my repositories are private, although I have modified the names in my repositories.
 - Specialized on HTML, CSS, JS, Java, C# / .NET, PHP, SQL, Python and jQuery.
-- The programming software I use the most are Visual Studio Code / VSCodium and Apache NetBeans.
+- The programming softwares I use the most are Visual Studio Code / VSCodium and Apache NetBeans.
 - Other programs include XAMPP (for phpMyAdmin and Apache) and Laravel.
 - Other repositories feature some works of past assignatures.
 - Files are mostly listed in order with most of their respective dates and order.